Ofe Achara with Akpuruakpu Egusi (Mgbam)

 Buy it in USA | in UK (Krups Twin Blade Grinder)

-Notes about the ingredients and alternatives:
+Notes on the ingredients and alternatives:

 - Since most of the ingredients listed above come in different sizes, it is advisable to watch the video below to see the sizes of the ingredients I used.